kriszyp/lmdbx-js/README.md

 You can override the default encoding of keys, and cause keys to be returned as node buffers using the `keyIsBuffer` database option (generally slower).

 ### Values
-You can store a wide variety of JavaScript values and data structures in lmdb-store, including objects (with arbitray complexity), arrays, buffers, strings, numbers, etc. in your database.
+You can store a wide variety of JavaScript values and data structures in lmdbx-store, including objects (with arbitray complexity), arrays, buffers, strings, numbers, etc. in your database.
 Values are stored and retrieved according the database encoding, which can be set using the `encoding` property on the database options.
 By default, data is stored using MessagePack, but there are four supported encodings:

 * `msgpack` (default) - All values are stored by serializing the value as MessagePack (using the [msgpackr](https://github.com/kriszyp/msgpackr) package).
 Values are decoded and parsed on retrieval, so `get` and `getRange` will return the object, array, or other value that you have stored.
 The msgpackr package is extremely fast (faster than native JSON), and provides the most flexibility in storing different value types.
 See the Shared Structures section for how to achieve maximum efficiency with this.
 * `cbor` - This specifies all values use the CBOR format, which requires that the [cbor-x](https://github.com/kriszyp/cbor-x) package be installed.
 This package is based on [msgpackr](https://github.com/kriszyp/msgpackr) and supports all the same options.